karthikziffer/karthikziffer.github.io/menu/about.md

 <!-- ![](../assets/img/me.png) -->

-I am karthik, An Electronics and Communication Engineer by Degree but a Tech Enthusiast who is currently learning Deep Learning.
+An Electronics and Communication Engineer by Degree but a Tech Enthusiast who is currently learning Deep Learning.
 <br>
 I write on.